PoetaKodu/quickmaffs/quickmaffs/src/QuickMaffs/SourceFiles.md

 #include <QuickMaffs/Everything.hpp>

 #ifndef QUICKMAFFS_HEADER_ONLY
-#error "QuickMaffs needs to be compiled separately.
-After doing it, remove this error!"
+#error "QuickMaffs needs to be compiled separately!
+When QuickMaffs is properly linked, remove this error."
 #endif

 namespace math = quickmaffs; // alias the namespace not to use the long one.